10 Best Electric Guitar Bridges & Bridge Parts

 Installation and Setup Considerations

 Most bridge parts fall into two installation categories: drop-in replacements and modifications.
 Drop-in units such as complete Tune-O-Matic combos or Strat tremolo assemblies with matching stud spacing install with basic hand tools and minimal setup time.
-If you are moving from a tremolo to a hardtail, or vice versa, you may need to drill new mounting holes or fill old ones, which affects resale value and finish integrity.
-Always check whether the product includes mounting hardware; some sets ship with anchors, studs, screws, and springs, while others assume you will reuse existing hardware.
+Moving from a tremolo to a hardtail, or vice versa, may require drilling new mounting holes or filling old ones, which affects resale value and finish integrity.
+Always check whether the product includes mounting hardware; some sets ship with anchors, studs, screws, and springs, while others assume you will reuse existing parts.

 Intonation adjustment range is another practical concern.
 Look for bridges that offer enough saddle travel to accommodate different string gauges.
 If you tune down or use hybrid sets, a bridge with limited rearward saddle travel will force you to compromise on pitch accuracy at the twelfth fret.